Nia Jax

-Savelina Fanene (born May 29, 1984) is an Australian-born American professional wrestler known for her time with WWE under the ring name Nia Jax.
-She was a one-time Raw Women's Champion and a two-time Women's Tag Team Champion (both times with Shayna Baszler).
+Savelina Fanene (born May 29, 1984) is an Australian-American professional wrestler.
+She is signed to WWE where she performs on the SmackDown brand under the ring name Nia Jax (/ˈnaɪə/ NYE-yə).

+Fanene signed to WWE in early 2014 and was first assigned to the developmental brand NXT.
+She debuted in May 2015 under the ring name Zada, which was changed to Nia Jax in August that year.
+As part of the 2016 WWE Draft, she was promoted to the main roster.
+Fanene was released from her WWE contract in November 2021, but after a brief appearance at the Royal Rumble in January 2023, she re-signed with the company, making her return in September.

 Early life

-Savelina Fanene was born in Sydney on May 29, 1984, and raised in Honolulu, Hawaii.
-She is of German and Samoan descent, and is a cousin of Dwayne "The Rock" Johnson as her father Joseph was a first cousin of Johnson's grandfather Peter Maivia.
+Savelina Fanene was born in Sydney, Australia on May 29, 1984, and raised in Honolulu, Hawaii.
+She is of German and Samoan descent, and is the second cousin once removed of Dwayne "The Rock" Johnson as her father Joseph was Johnson's grandfather Peter Maivia’s cousin.
 She later lived in San Diego, California, and attended Carlsbad High School.
 She attended Palomar College in San Marcos, California, where she played college basketball, and graduated from Cal State San Marcos with a marketing degree in 2005.
 Prior to professional wrestling, she worked as a plus-size model.